-- 5.11.1 The Leaseholder has an obligation to allow access to the freeholder and/or the Council for inspection, or works purposes, as generally defined within the Leasehold Agreement.
-The following timescales will apply: - For general access to undertaken inspections and works, a minimum of 3 days notification is required. - For emergency access, all reasonable attempts to contact the leaseholder must be made before gaining access to the property.
+- 5.11.1 The Leaseholder has an obligation to allow access to the freeholder and/or the Council for inspection, or works purposes, as defined within their Leasehold Agreement.
+The following timescales will apply: - For general access to undertake inspections and works, a minimum of 3 days notification is required. - For emergency access, all reasonable attempts to contact the leaseholder will be made before gaining access to the property.
 Timescales will differ depending upon the urgency. - 5.11.2 Forced entry may be necessary if access has not been granted by the resident.
-This may be for emergency purposes or when statutory and nonstatutory works are required.
-However, forced entry to a property must be used as the last resort only.
+This may be for emergency purposes or when statutory and non-statutory works are required.
+However, forced entry to a property will be used as the last resort only. - 5.11.3 The Council will follow its published 'Controlled Access' procedure for gaining entry to a property, which ensures all necessary and reasonable steps are taken to gain access before undertaking any forced entry. - 5.11.4 Authorisation for a forced entry must include written confirmation either from a neighbourhood/planned works surveyor, compliance specialist, senior specialist, lead specialist/head of service, and/or service director.